ASUCICREPO/intelligent-request-collector/README.md

 **AWS Console Setup**
 1) Create a bucket with default policies, make note of the name
 2) Go to SES and verify the identity of the email address you will be sending to/from
-3) *ou must enable Claude Sonnet Model Access on AWS Console.
+3) You must enable Claude Sonnet Model Access on AWS Console for Amazon Bedrock.

 **Set your access information**
 _You can obtain this from your AWS Apps Portal._